TimeRiders

 TimeRiders is a series of teen science fiction novels written by Alex Scarrow.
-The series has nine books and is currently published by Puffin Books.
+The series consists of nine books and is published by Puffin Books.

 Summary

-The novels revolve around three teens who are recruited by an agency known as 'The Agency' just before their deaths.
+The novels revolve around three teens who are recruited by an organization known as 'The Agency' just before their deaths.
 The Agency was set up by Roald Waldstein to protect the established set of events throughout history and to fix it if it is tampered with.
 They operate from their field office underneath an archway of the Williamsburg Bridge in New York City in a two-day 'Time Bubble', on September 10 and 11, 2001.
-Each novel revolves around a major change in the historical timeline and the team must work with each other to fix it with the help of their 'support units' – cyborgs who can mimic human behavior.
-Later in the series the characters move to a second base under the Holborn Viaduct in Victorian London.
+Each novel revolves around a major change in the historical timeline which the team must work together to fix with the help of their 'support units' – cyborgs who can mimic human behavior.
+Later in the series, the characters move to a second base under the Holborn Viaduct in Victorian London.